-Pursuant to the CFTC's Comparability Determinations for Australia, MBL's compliance with provisions and requirements under the applicable Australian regulatory regimes is sufficient to meet some CFTC swap dealer requirements to which MBL would otherwise be subject.
+Pursuant to the CFTC's Comparability Determination for Australia: Certain Entity-Level Requirements, 78 Federal Register 78864, MBL's compliance with provisions and requirements under the applicable Australian regulatory regimes is sufficient to meet some CFTC swap dealer requirements to which MBL would otherwise be subject.
 Together, these requirements will impact MBL and MFUSA as a direct market participant that transacts in derivatives, in the case of MBL, and as an intermediary that provides access to the derivatives markets for others, in the case of MFUSA.
-The SEC has jurisdiction over transactions in security-based swaps, which generally include swaps on a single security or a narrow-based index of securities or on a single loan and credit default swaps on a single issuer or issuers of securities in a narrow-based security index.
+The SEC has jurisdiction over transactions in security-based swaps, which generally include swaps on a single security or a narrowbased index of securities or on a single loan and credit default swaps on a single issuer or issuers of securities in a narrowbased security index.
 The SEC has adopted regulations requiring, among other things, registration of security-based swap dealers and compliance with regulations on business conduct, trade reporting, recordkeeping, financial reporting and other matters.
-Securitybased swaps, because they are securities, are subject to the general anti-fraud and anti-manipulation provisions of the U.S. federal securities laws.
+Security-based swaps, because they are securities, are subject to the general anti-fraud and antimanipulation provisions of the U.S. federal securities laws.
 MBL is registered as a security-based swap dealer with the SEC and is required to comply with the SEC's regulations governing security-based swap dealers and security-based swaps.
-These registration and compliance obligations will likely result in increased costs with respect to MBL's security-based swaps business.
-The SEC and CFTC share jurisdiction over "mixed swaps."
+These registration and compliance obligations will likely result in increased costs with respect to MBL's securitybased swaps business.
+The SEC and CFTC share jurisdiction over "mixed swaps".
 Mixed swaps are a type of derivative contract that combine elements of both securities-based swaps and commodity-based swaps, and therefore can implicate the regulatory authority of both the SEC and the CFTC.
 MBL engages in mixed swaps, which impose compliance obligations under both the CFTC and SEC regimes.
 As part of its swap dealer and security-based swap dealer obligations, MBL is also subject to the FRB's capital regulations, as well as the FRB's initial and variation margin requirements for uncleared swaps and security-based swaps.

-Anti-money laundering regulations
+Anti-money laundering regulators

-The MBL representative offices, MFUSA and MGL Group's securities broker-dealers and mutual funds managed or sponsored by MGL Group's subsidiaries are subject to AML laws and regulations in the United States.
+The MBL representative offices, MFUSA and MGL Group's securities broker-dealers and mutual funds managed or sponsored by MGL Group's subsidiaries are subject to anti-money laundering ("AML") laws and regulations in the United States.
 Applicable regulations include those issued by the Treasury Department's Financial Crimes Enforcement Network ("FinCEN") to implement various AML requirements of the Bank Secrecy Act (as amended, the "Bank Secrecy Act").
-The Bank Secrecy Act requires certain types of financial institutions (including U.S. representative offices of foreign banks and U.S. futures commission merchants, securities broker-dealers and mutual funds) to establish and maintain written AML compliance programs.
+The Bank Secrecy Act and similar regulations require certain types of financial institutions (including U.S. representative offices of foreign banks and U.S. futures commission merchants, securities broker-dealers and mutual funds) to establish and maintain written AML compliance programs.

 The MBL representative offices, MFUSA and MGL Group's securities broker-dealers and other subsidiaries in the United States have adopted written AML compliance programs that are reasonably designed to comply with the Bank Secrecy Act, including with respect to maintenance of a customer identification program, filing of suspicious activity reports ("SARs") and beneficial ownership reporting.
-Our U.S. operations also engage in extensive "know your customer" reviews when onboarding new customers and clients, which includes verifying such parties against the Specially Designated Nationals And Blocked Persons List published by the Office of Foreign Assets Control of the U.S. Department of the Treasury.
+Our U.S. operations also engage in extensive "know your customer" reviews when onboarding new customers and clients, which includes screening such parties against the Specially Designated Nationals and Blocked Persons List published by the Office of Foreign Assets Control ("OFAC") within the U.S. Department of the Treasury.